edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 In a future release of EdgeX, there is a desire to allow 3rd party systems to make requests of the southside via message bus.
 Specifically, a 3rd party system will send a command request via message to the command service via the allowed message bus implementations (which could be MQTT or Redis Pub/Sub today).
 The command service would then relay the message request via message bus to the managing device service.
 (The command service would also perform any translations on the request as it does for REST requests today.)
 The device service would use the message to trigger action on the device/sensor as it does when it receives a REST request today and respond via message bus back to the command service.
 In turn, the command service would respond to the 3rd party system via message bus.

+!!!
+Note
+    For the purposes of this initial north-to-south message bus communications, external 3rd party communications to the command service will be limited to use of MQTT.
+MQTT is more commonly adopted and in order for a 3rd party to use the EdgeX Redis Pub/Sub message bus, they would need access to the EdgeX internal message bus or spin up their own external instance of Redis Pub/Sub.
+So for the purpose of this initial north-south messaging implementation, **only MQTT will be used by external 3rd party systems to communicate with EdgeX services.**  Future implementations can explore use of alternate message bus technology such as Redis Pub/Sub.

 ### Core Command as Message Bus Bridge

 The core command service will serve as the EdgeX entry point for external, north-to-south message bus requests to the south side.

 ![image](command-msg.png)

 3rd party systems should not be granted access to the EdgeX internal message bus.
-Therefore, in order to implement north to south communications via message bus, the command service needs to take messages from the 3rd party or external message bus and pass them internally onto the EdgeX internal message bus where they can eventually be routed to the device services and then on to the devices/sensors (southside).
+Therefore, in order to implement north to south communications via message bus (specifically MQTT), the command service needs to take messages from the 3rd party or external MQTT topics and pass them internally onto the EdgeX internal message bus where they can eventually be routed to the device services and then on to the devices/sensors (southside).

-In reverse, response messages from the southside will also be sent through the internal EdgeX message bus to the command service where they can then be bridged to the external message bus and respond to the 3rd party system requester.
+In reverse, response messages from the southside will also be sent through the internal EdgeX message bus to the command service where they can then be bridged to the external MQTT topics and respond to the 3rd party system requester.

 !!!
 Note
-    If command did not serve as this external to internal (and vice versa) bridge, then each device service would need to be able to serve as their own external message bus to internal message bus bridge which is inefficient.
+    If command did not serve as this external to internal (and vice versa) bridge, then each device service would need to be able to serve as their own external MQTT topic to internal message bus bridge which is inefficient.
 Also note that eKuiper is allowed access directly to the internal EdgeX message bus.
 This is a special circumstance of 3rd party external system communication as eKuiper is a sister project that is deemed the EdgeX reference implementation rules engine.
 In future releases of EdgeX, even eKuiper may be routed through an external to internal message bus bridge for better decoupling and security.

-Any protocol translation or relay service (REST-MQTT, MQTT-REST, REST-REST, MQTT-MQTT) should pass along authentication tokens.

 ### Message Bus Subscriptions and Publishing